Skip to main content

 What is data integration?

-Data integration in a Brinqa Platform refers to the initial step where data is collected from various sources, such as security tools, vulnerability scanners, and other IT systems.
+Data integration in the Brinqa Platform refers to the initial step where data is collected from various sources, such as security tools, vulnerability scanners, and other IT systems.
 During this phase, Brinqa connects to these sources using connectors to access and retrieve data.

 Brinqa sync process diagram